-So many members of the Hello Divorce community tell me they have joined because they know someone going through a divorce.
-They wanted to find a way to be supportive, and felt that our tip sheets, resources and videos would be a good way to help them feel informed enough to guide their friend / loved one through divorce and this difficult process.
+So many members of the Hello Divorce community say they joined because they know someone going through a divorce.
+They want to find a way to be supportive and feel that our tip sheets, resources, and videos put them in a positive position to help their loved one.
+They want to be helpful during this difficult process.

-While you’ll find resources on every aspect of divorce, from our pre-leaving checklist to how to prepare for a meeting with your lawyer or divorce coach to our divorce process flow chart to what to wear to court (and so much more) — we wanted to take things a step further.
-So, we reached out to our network to find people who have gone through divorce who could share stories of thoughtful ways they were supported.
-Lots of insights and ideas below worth borrowing!
+While you’ll find resources on every aspect of divorce, from our pre-leaving checklist to how to prepare for a meeting with your lawyer or divorce coach to our divorce process flowchart to what to wear to court (and so much more) — we wanted to take things a step further.
+So, we reached out to our network to find people who have gone through a divorce who could share stories of thoughtful ways they were supported.
+Lots of insights and ideas below that are worth borrowing!

 They also were great listeners.
 Without jumping to attempt to solve anything, they listened and listened.
-Having a safe space where I could go to talk non-judgmentally was ah-mazing.
+Having a safe space where I could go to talk without being judged was ah-mazing.

-The most important thing they did was remained positive by talking about the “good ole days” like back when we were in high school.
+The most important thing they did was remain positive by talking about the “good ole days,” like back when we were in high school.
 We laughed together.
 Very hard laughs, until it hurt your stomach laughs.
 Those were the most therapeutic.” – Dr. Alisha Griffith, Au.D., CCC-SLP

 “I had a male friend who was going through a terrible divorce.
-He was at the end of his medical training and finally excited to be able to spend more time at home, but found out shortly thereafter that his wife had been cheating on him.
+He was at the end of his medical training and finally excited to be able to spend more time at home.
+But he found out shortly thereafter that his wife had been cheating on him.
 He was devastated.

 “For me, I found that the best thing to do was to give him the opportunity, space, and permission to just talk.
 I’m not sure how often guys get that after a loss.
-I asked him if he would join me at a coffee shop where we could have a fairly private table, and just simply asked how he was doing and how he was feeling … and listened.
+I asked him if he would join me at a coffee shop where we could have a fairly private table, and I just simply asked how he was doing and how he was feeling … and listened.
 I was supportive, but just let him say and share what he needed to.

 “It doesn’t sound like much, and he isn’t a guy who is big on emotions, but I think having someone who cared enough to ask and sit with him was really important.
 Not texting, but in person.

-“While it’s important to be there and listen, you want to make sure that you don’t ‘stoke the fire.’
-By giving too much emotional support about the horrible situation/spouse/etc., a friend may inadvertently drive the person going through divorce to send more heated communications than necessary or make decisions in anger or emotion as opposed to calm and logic,” advises Arielle Band, founder and chief navigator of Colibri Life.
+“While it’s important to be there and listen, you want to make sure that you don’t stoke the fire.
+By giving too much emotional support about the horrible situation/spouse/etc., a friend may inadvertently drive the person going through divorce to send more heated communications than necessary or to make decisions in anger and high emotion as opposed to calm and logic,” advises Arielle Band, founder and chief navigator of Colibri Life.

 Arielle also offers other tips:

 - Keep them social.
 Make sure your friend gets out and stays social—even when they may not want to.
-This is important to help keep them from always living in their own head.
+This is important to keep them from only living in their own head.

 - Offer a release.
-I often do walk & talks with friends going through divorce where we go out for a walk and they get to talk (or not) about whatever is on their mind.
+I often do walk-and-talks with friends going through divorce.
+We go out for a walk and they get to talk (or not) about whatever is on their mind.
 It’s a great way to help change their mood with the activity and air but also create some release.

-Sometimes, it’s the smallest, most unexpected gestures that can mean the most.
+Sometimes, it’s the smallest, most unexpected gestures that mean the most.

-“One friend who I met at camp when I was in 9th grade — and have only seen less than ten times since, because we live in different parts of the country — sent me the most wonderful care package.
+“One friend who I met at camp when I was in 9th grade — and have only seen less than 10 times since because we live in different parts of the country — sent me the most wonderful care package.
 It arrived on a day when I really, really, really needed a pick-me-up.